ccp5UK/dl-poly/documentation/source/UserManual/integration_algs/pmf.rst

 contributions to the stress tensor are obtained in a manner analogous to that for a bond constraint (see previous section).
 The only difference is that the constraint is now applied between the centres of two groups which need not be atoms alone.
-DL_POLY_4reports the PMF constraint virial, :math:`{\cal W}_{PMF}`, for each simulation.
+DL_POLY_5 reports the PMF constraint virial, :math:`{\cal W}_{PMF}`, for each simulation.
 Users can convert this to the PMF constraint force from